forta-network/forta-bot-templates/nft-wash-trade/README.md

-# NFT Wash Trade Agent
+# NFT Wash Trade detection bot

-:star2: Check out `SETUP.md` on how to customize and deploy your own NFT wash trade agent!
+:star2: Check out `SETUP.md` on how to customize and deploy your own NFT wash trade detection bot!

 ## Description

-Inspired by the research paper: [NFT Wash Trading: Quantifying suspicious behaviour in NFT markets](https://arxiv.org/abs/2202.03866), this agent monitors the following NFT collection's sales on the specified exchange and detects wallet addresses involved in wash trading:
+Inspired by the research paper: [NFT Wash Trading: Quantifying suspicious behaviour in NFT markets](https://arxiv.org/abs/2202.03866), this bot monitors the following NFT collection's sales on the specified exchange and detects wallet addresses involved in wash trading:

 ```javascript
 {